emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

   *Default*: `false`

-  Applicable when buffer mode is set to <code>memory</code>
+  Applicable when buffer mode is set to `memory`
 EMQX will drop old buffered messages under high memory pressure.
-The high memory threshold is defined in config <code>sysmon.os.sysmem_high_watermark</code>.
+The high memory threshold is defined in config `sysmon.os.sysmem_high_watermark`.
 NOTE: This config only works on Linux.

 Please provide more key-value pairs for Kafka headers<br/>
-The key-value pairs here will be combined with the value of <code>kafka_headers</code> field before sending to Kafka.
+The key-value pairs here will be combined with the value of `kafka_headers` field before sending to Kafka.

 **bridge_kafka:producer_kafka_ext_headers.kafka_ext_header_key**